mayaharach-lgtm/KeyChange/README.md

 ## Installation (for development)

 1. Clone or download this repository.
+2. Download the hebrew.txt file from : https://drive.google.com/file/d/1JoCgpiywRUGFGFOdTOtXtI6Ge5mVZTzq/view?usp=sharing and add it to the data file.
+3. Generate the data\hebrew-words.json file from hebrew.txt by running : "node convert.js" in the terminal
-2. Open your browser (Chrome/Cursor) and navigate to `chrome://extensions`.
+4. Open your browser (Chrome/Cursor) and navigate to `chrome://extensions`.
-3. Enable **Developer mode** using the toggle in the top-right corner.
+5. Enable **Developer mode** using the toggle in the top-right corner.
-4. Click **Load unpacked**.
+6. Click **Load unpacked**.
-5. Select the full project folder.
+7. Select the full project folder.

 The extension is now active.

-# Before running the extention, download the file from : https://drive.google.com/file/d/1JoCgpiywRUGFGFOdTOtXtI6Ge5mVZTzq/view?usp=sharing and add it to the data file. then, generate the data\hebrew-words.json file from hebrew.txt by running : "node convert.js" in the terminal

 ## Credits